-Net cash used in operating activities was \$23.8 million for the nine months ended September 30, 2004 compared to \$14.1 million for the nine months ended September 30, 2003.
+Net cash used in operating activities was \$27.5 million for the nine months ended September 30, 2005 compared to \$23.8 million for the nine months ended September 30, 2004.
 Cash used in operating activities in both periods related primarily to the funding of operating losses.

-Our investing activities to purchase property, equipment and leasehold improvements used cash of \$0.3 million for the nine months ended September 30, 2004.
-Other investing activities for the nine months ended September 30, 2004 consisted primarily of the purchase and sale of marketable securities.
+Our investing activities to purchase property and equipment were \$0.2 million for the nine months ended September 30, 2005.
+Other investing activities for the nine months ended September 30, 2005 consisted primarily of the purchase and sale of marketable securities.
 We expect to continue to invest in our infrastructure to support our operations.

-Our financing activities provided \$0.4 million in the nine months ended September 30, 2004, primarily from the exercise of stock options issued under our 1998 Stock Plan.
+Our financing activities provided less than \$0.1 million in the nine months ended September 30, 2005, primarily from the exercise of stock options issued under our stock plans.

 We lease approximately 10,500 square feet of general office space.
 In addition to office space, we also lease equipment pursuant to operating leases.
 Our leases expire at various dates through 2010.
-Under the terms of our real property and equipment leases, annual minimum lease payments are as follows as of December 31, 2003 (in thousands):
+Under the terms of our facility and equipment leases, annual minimum lease payments are as follows (in thousands):

-2004 2005 2006 2007 2008 reafter Total Minimum lease payments \$183 \$187 \$191 \$187 \$196 \$ 366 \$1,310
+2005 2006 2007 2008 2009 v and reafter Total Minimum lease payments \$187 \$191 \$187 \$196 \$206 \$ 160 \$ 1,127

 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
 Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
 We believe the amount of each of these milestone payments will be immaterial within the period such milestone is achieved.
-Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-All of these potential future payments are cancelable as of September 30, 2004.
+Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements and in some cases modest license maintenance payments.
+All of these potential future payments are cancelable as of September 30, 2005.

-Since our inception we have used cash of \$82.5 million in operating activities and incurred a cumulative deficit of approximately \$102.7 million.
-We expect to incur significant additional operating losses for the next several years and our cash requirements to increase in the future.
-The amount and timing our future cash requirements will depend on regulatory and market acceptance of our drug candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
+Since our inception we have used cash of \$118.5 million in operating activities and have an accumulated deficit of approximately \$139.6 million.
+We expect to incur significant additional losses and expect our cash requirements to increase in the future.
+The amount and timing of our future cash requirements will depend on regulatory and market acceptance of our drug candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
 We believe that our current resources should be sufficient to fund our operations for at least the next twelve months.
 We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.